selenite-git-admin/platform-documentation/docs/references/pending-actions.md

 - [ ] Implement and enforce [Dependency Guard](dependency-guard.md)
   Add the guard to the repository, define family order and edges, add module edges, and wire the validator into CI.

+- [ ] Update Modules index after all modules are created.

 ## Cross references

 [Engineering Roadmap](../engineering/roadmap.md)